 Reinstatement Management Programs were produced for each of the sections of the pipeline including the Toolangi State Forest, Tunnel Portals and Sugarloaf Forest.
-These Reinstatement Management Plans and the subsequent amendment to the Toolangi State Forest RMP have been approved by DoE and implemented by the Alliance.
+These Reinstatement Management Plans and the subsequent amendment to the Toolangi State Forest RMP has been approved by DoEE and implemented by the Alliance.

 With approvals from the relevant State Government authorities, Melbourne Water has completed construction of habitat linkages for Brush-tailed Phascogale at Sugarloaf Reservoir.
-Monitoring of the habitat linkages is continuing in 2015 and 2016, with a final report due in 2016.
+Monitoring of the habitat linkages is to be completed in November 2016, with a final report due in early 2017.
+The outcome of this monitoring will be included in the 2017 annual compliance report to DoEE.